david-pfx/Andl/Readme.txt

 BUILDING ANDL
 =============

+The source code can be downloaded from https://github.com/davidandl/Andl.

 The project should build 'out of the box' in Visual Studio 2015 with the .NET Framework 4.5, and possibly earlier versions.
-It builds an executable program that compiles and runs Andl programs.
-The default program is 'test.andl'.
+It builds an executable program that compiles and runs Andl programs, and several other components.

-Additional samples depend on the source release.
+These additional samples require the source release.

 HOST
 ====